6-I-X/6-I-X/README.md

 - 👋 Hi, I’m @6-I-X
 - 👀 I’m interested in ai and game dev
-- 🌱 I’m currently learning Java and C#
+- 🌱 I’m currently learning Java and C++
-- 📫 How to reach me - discord ia 6_I_X
+- 📫 How to reach me - discord is 6_I_X

 <!---
 6-I-X/6-I-X is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.